 There is one accessible toilet in the venue and it is located near the back.
 I didn’t use it on this occasion, but I managed to ask the venue for a photo the last time we visited.
 It has grab bars next to the toilet as well as a sink and has an emergency red cord (doesn’t hang all the way to the floor though).

-To read my review of O2 Apollo Manchester from the perspective of a seating show, click the link below:
+Read my review of O2 Apollo Manchester from the perspective of a seating show: O2 Apollo Manchester Wheelchair Access Review

 I’ve reviewed Dermot Kennedy many times on my blog now, so it comes as no surprise how much I appreciate his music and adore seeing him live.
 I didn’t realise it was possible to enjoy a gig/singer/band the more you see them.
 Dermot just gets better and better every single time.

-You can read my previous Dermot gig reviews were I go into more detail, but for this one, I want to keep it short and to the point.
+You can read my previous Dermot gig reviews where I go into more detail, but for this one, I want to keep it short and to the point.

 Dermot Kennedy is….